 Your doctor will help you find the treatment that’s right for you.

 Addiction is a chronic, relapsing disease.
 That means it goes on for a long time.
 It may take many attempts before you can break your addiction.

 - How do I know if I have a problem?

-- How can I quit abusing drugs and alcohol?
+- How can I quit abusing drugs, alcohol, and tobacco?

-- Could I become addicted to prescription drugs?
+- Can I become addicted to prescription drugs?

-- Can you recommend some organizations to help me stop abusing drugs and alcohol?
+- What organizations can help me stop abusing drugs, alcohol, and tobacco?